UniBreakfast/web-dev-knowledge-graph/requirements/user-stories.md

   1. User gets to the Menu dialog.
   2. The button is labeled "Link without description" instead of plural because there is only one link without description in the graph structure.
   3. User clicks the "Link without description" button.
+  4. Menu dialog is closed.
-  4. Right panel is now presenting the link without description.
+  5. Right panel is now presenting the link without description.
-  5. Left panel is presenting the From-Node and the To-Node name is selected in the linked nodes list.
+  6. Left panel is presenting the From-Node and the To-Node name is selected in the linked nodes list.
-  6. User can click "Edit Link" and fill in a description through the "Edit Link" dialog.
+  7. User can click "Edit Link" and fill in a description through the "Edit Link" dialog.

 [Back to top](#user-stories)